 The colorful plastic bricks known as Legos have entertained children (and adults) around the world for nearly 70 years.
 Legos are used to make toy buildings, vehicles, creatures, machines, anything imaginable — and they can be taken apart and put back together as often as you’d like.
 That means endless creative play.
 National Lego Day, on January 28, celebrates these incredibly ingenious and enriching toys.

-National Lego Day - History
+National Lego Day timeline

 Lego became the World's Most Powerful Brand